jasonjoh/dotnet-tutorial/README.md

         public DateTimeOffset DateTimeReceived { get; set; }
         public string From { get; set; }

-        public DisplayMessage(Microsoft.Office365.OutlookServices.Message message)
+        public DisplayMessage(string subject, DateTimeOffset? dateTimeReceived,
+            Microsoft.Office365.OutlookServices.Recipient from)
         {
-            this.Subject = message.Subject;
+            this.Subject = subject;
-            this.DateTimeReceived = (DateTimeOffset)message.DateTimeReceived;
+            this.DateTimeReceived = (DateTimeOffset)dateTimeReceived;
-            this.From = string.Format("{0} ({1})", message.From.EmailAddress.Name,
+            this.From = string.Format("{0} ({1})", from.EmailAddress.Name,
-                            message.From.EmailAddress.Address);
+                            from.EmailAddress.Address);
         }
     }

 All this class does is expose the three properties of the message we want to display.
-The constructor takes a `Microsoft.Office365.OutlookServices.Message` object and extracts the information we need.

 Now that we have a model, let's create a view based on it.
 In Solution Explorer, right-click the `./Views/Home` folder and choose **Add**, then **View**.
 Enter `Inbox` for the **View name**.
 Change the **Template** field to `List`, and choose `DisplayMessage (dotnet_tutorial.Models)` for the **Model class**.
 Leave everything else as default values and click **Add**.